sablier-labs/docs/docs/reference/flow/contracts/interfaces/interface.ISablierFlow.md

 Emits a [AdjustFlowStream](/docs/reference/flow/contracts/interfaces/interface.ISablierFlow.md#adjustflowstream) and {MetadataUpdate} event.
 Notes:

-- It updates snapshot debt and snapshot time.
+- If the snapshot time is not in the future, it updates both the snapshot time and snapshot debt.
 Requirements:
 - Must not be delegate called.
-- `streamId` must not reference a null or a paused stream.
+- `streamId` must not reference a null, paused, or voided stream.
 - `msg.sender` must be the stream's sender.
-- `newRatePerSecond` must not equal to the current rate per second.
+- `newRatePerSecond` must be greater than zero and must be different from the current rate per second.

 ```solidity
 function adjustRatePerSecond(uint256 streamId, UD21x18 newRatePerSecond) external payable;